 Although there are always exceptions, most MSPs will need to include solutions for each of the following categories within their technology stacks.

 Remote monitoring and management (RMM) tools allow you (as the term implies) to log into and track systems remotely.
 They are critical for helping MSPs to work efficiently by eliminating the need to travel to client sites whenever a task arises, such as troubleshooting software on a server or checking log files.

 Many RMM tools also offer automation features to help you perform routine tasks as quickly as possible.
 And by leveraging integrations between RMM tools and other solutions in your technology stack, such as antivirus and remote backup software, you can turn your RMM platform into a central control panel for your MSP operations.

-There are a number of RMM solutions on the market.
-Popular options for MSPs include Atera, NinjaRMM, SolarWinds RMM, SolarWinds N-central, Unitrends, ConnectWise, Kaseya, Datto RMM and Pulseway.
+There are a number of RMM solutions in the market.
+Popular MSP software options include Atera, NinjaRMM, SolarWinds RMM, SolarWinds N-central, Unitrends, ConnectWise, Kaseya, Datto RMM and Pulseway.
 For guidance on which one best fits your needs, check out our article on article on RMM tools for MSPs.

 Professional Services Automation (PSA)

 While RMM tools can help automate technical operations, professional services automation (PSA) tools address a similar need for business operations.
-They are designed to streamline tasks such as client management, billing, and reporting.
+This MSP software is designed to streamline tasks such as client management, billing, and reporting.
 When used together, RMM and PSA tools provide the two main pillars of an MSP technology stack.